Choosing Audio and Video Cables

-The shielding material prevents radio frequency interference (RFI) and electromagnetic interference (EMI) from reaching the conductor and causing noise.
-Shielding also limits any noise radiated from the cable.
-It's frequently composed of multiple layers, like the braid and foil layers pictured above.
+- The shielding keeps out radio frequency interference (RFI) and electromagnetic interference (EMI).
+Shielding also limits noise radiated from the cable.

-And finally, the connector is the part of the cable that plugs into your gear.
-The type of connector varies depending on the type and quality of your components.
+- Finally, the connector is the part of the cable that attaches to your gear.

-- good connectors that provide constant, high-pressure contact with your components' jacks.
-If the cable you're considering uses metal connectors, look for gold-plating to prevent corrosion and maintain reliable, high-quality signal transfer.
+Good connectors that provide tight contact with your components' jacks.
+If the cable you're considering uses metal connectors, look for gold-plating to prevent corrosion.

 Digital audio interconnects

-- What to look for: Because they use pulses of light rather than electrical impulses to transmit audio signals, optical cables are virtually impervious to interference.
-However, it's still important to look for a well-made cable.
-A quality fiber-optic element can reduce "jitter" — subtle changes in the timing of digital signals that can harm sound quality.
-Higher-quality cables also usually feature solidly built connectors for added durability.
+What to look for: A well-engineered optical cable can reduce "jitter" — subtle changes in the timing of digital signals that can harm sound quality.
+Higher-quality cables also usually feature sturdy connectors for added durability.

-- What to look for: When you're looking at specifications, be sure the cable has 75-ohm impedance.
-You should also look for copper braid, rather than aluminum, since it's more conductive and can provide better performance.
+What to look for: When you're looking at specifications, be sure the cable has 75-ohm impedance.
+You should also look for copper braid, rather than aluminum, since it's more conductive and can provide better noise rejection.

 Analog audio interconnects

 This is the type of audio connection that most people are familiar with.
-Usually you'll see the simple red and white two-channel stereo connection, though some components also offer XLR and multi-channel analog connections.
+Usually, you'll see the simple red and white two-channel stereo RCA connection.
+A few components also offer XLR and multi-channel analog connections.

-- What it does: The most basic audio connection, two-channel analog audio cables transfer the two channels of stereo audio.
-The cable typically found in the box with audio components is generally made with low-cost materials: two unshielded cables bound together, with red and white RCA plugs at each end.
+What it does: RCA cables transfer the two channels of a stereo audio signal.
+The cable found in the box with audio components is generally made with low-cost materials.
+You'll see two unshielded cables bound together, with cheap red and white RCA plugs at each end.

-- What to look for: Look for copper center conductors, double or triple shielding, and high-pressure, gold plated RCA connectors.
+What to look for: Copper center conductors, double or triple shielding, and gold-plated RCA connectors.